TayHern/TayHern/README.md

 - 👋 Hi, I’m @TayHern
 - 👀 I’m interested in strengthening my skills as a coding prospect and building my network through collaboration.
 - 🌱 I’m currently learning C# and strengthening my skills in Fullstack Development
-- 💞️ I’m looking to collaborate on any project willing to take me on.
+- 💞️ I’m looking to collaborate on any project or any creative endevors.
 - 📫 How to reach me:
     -email: hernandeztaylor1@gmail.com
     -phone: 310.429.9201